TheSentimentalists/TeamRepository/README.md

 # TeamRepository
-Use this folder a team drive
+Use this folder as team drive